Key Takeaways

 Best for: Energy support and nervous system health

-Food vs. Supplements, Finding the Right Balance for Lasting Wellness
+Food vs. Supplements: Finding the Right Balance for Lasting Wellness

 Whole foods deliver nutrients alongside beneficial compounds like fiber, polyphenols, and carotenoids that support absorption and utilization.
 A grilled salmon fillet provides omega-3 fatty acids plus selenium and protein.
 Leafy greens offer folate, vitamin K, and nitrates that support circulation.